viinod9/DA6401_MA23M026_A1/README.md

    you will able to run the code for default parameters.

-## Acknowledgments
+## Context
-This project was developed as part of an academic assignment DA6401 for training a neural network from scratch using backpropagation on the Fashion-MNIST dataset.
+This project was developed as part of an assignment in course DA6401 for training a neural network from scratch using backpropagation on the Fashion-MNIST dataset.